98teg/JSONConfigFile/doc/files/ENUMS.md

 # Enums

-This file contains every enum contained in JSONProperty.
+This file contains every enum defined in JSONProperty.

 ## Types